parthxparab/Pokedex/README.md

 Single Page Application

-This project uses the pokeapi.co RESTful API
+This project uses the pokeapi.co RESTful API.
 Built on React.js using create-react-app and react-router

 <b>Screenshots</b>